CleverNamesTaken/PivotLab/Conops.md

 ssh root@tom -o EnableEscapeCommandline=yes
 ```

-If this fails, then you are probably trying to tunnel from within another existing ssh session.
-Each session needs to have EnableEscapeCommandline=yes or this will fail
+If this fails, check if you are trying to SSH within an SSH session.
+Nested SSH sessions means that the terminal will try to do only the first session.

 Then if you realize you need to add more port forwards for the SSH connection instead of closing out the SSH session and starting again, you can drop into a pseudo terminal by typing `<ENTER>~C`.